 What happens if you don't pay student loans?

 If you cannot make your student loan payments on time, call your lender to see what your options are.
-Many private lenders offer protection programs like SoFi, whose Unemployment Protection Program allows your loans to be in forbearance for up to 12 months.
+Many private lenders offer protection programs, like the Unemployment Protection Program from SoFi, which allows your loans to be in forbearance for up to 12 months.

-If you cannot make your payments and default on your loan, your credit score and history will be affected.
+If you cannot make your payments and fall behind on your loans, your credit score and history will be affected.
+And if you have federal loans, the government can still take that money from you through a process called garnishment.
+The government can take money from your tax return, paycheck and even from your Social Security payments when you retire.
 Check our section on how to pay off your student loans for more information about payment options and other changes related to the coronavirus pandemic.

 What is a private student loan?